 In the SaaS model, users can select between two services: Qlik Sense Enterprise and Qlik Sense Business.
-Both the versions of the system are available in the SaaS model, that means they are hosted and managed by the providers in the Qlik Cloud Services in a highly scalable cloud infrastructure.
+Both versions of the system are available in the SaaS model, which means they are hosted and managed by the providers in the Qlik Cloud Services in a highly scalable cloud infrastructure.

 This is the complete implementation option and is a great option for organizations that, along with the cloud model, want to gain major control over user access and use increased capacities for individual applications.
 This solution can be done independently or as part of a Multi-Cloud implementation, and this version offers a broader choice to the users.

 Here Are The Key Highlights Of The New Features